PRODUCTSVisit

 Technical Information close-medium-white

-Part of Stramit's premier Architectural Range, SharpLine® cladding can be installed horizontally, vertically or diagonally to suit the architectural requirements of the project.
+Part of Stramit’s premier Architectural range, SharpLine® cladding can be installed horizontally, vertically or diagonally to suit the architectural requirements of the project.

-Two fixing systems to enhance buildability, and a variety of finishes make SharpLine® cladding an easy choice for architectural cladding.
+Two fixing systems to enhance buildability and a variety of finishes make SharpLine® cladding an easy choice for architectural cladding.

-All sheeting shall be fixed in a workman-like manner, leaving the job clean and weathertight.
-All debris (nuts, screws, cuttings, filings etc.) shall be cleaned off daily.
+All sheeting to be fixed in a workman-like manner, leaving the job clean and weathertight.

 Please contact Stramit's Technical Services team for information regarding cyclonic data for Sharpline® cladding.